sfurmanvt/rfc/spec_27.rst

-25/Job Specification Version 1
+27/Job Specification Version 2
 ==============================

 A domain specific language based on YAML is defined to express the resource requirements and other attributes of one or more programs submitted to a Flux instance for execution.
-This RFC describes the version 1 of jobspec, which represents a request to run exactly one program.
+This RFC describes the version 2 of jobspec, which represents a request to run exactly one program.
 This version is a simplified version of the canonical jobspec format described in :doc:`RFC 14 <spec_14>`.
+This version is an extended version of the V1 jobspec format described in :doc:`RFC 25 <spec_25>`.

--  Name: github.com/flux-framework/rfc/spec_25.rst
+-  Name: github.com/flux-framework/rfc/spec_27.rst

 -  Editor: Stephen Herbein <herbein1@llnl.gov>